Pathway-Tutors/panda/README.md

 # Panda

-*Panda* is the website for Pathways Tutors.
+*Panda* is the website for Pathway Tutors.